AnnaPashuk/Films_locations_lab2/README.md

 3)	5 biggest cities in the world
 The user must write the year of films he/she wants to see and coordinates: latitude and longitude.
 ### Requirements
-You need to install folium, math and geopy
+You need to install folium, math and geopy.
+In order to make the module work faster, you should better use smaller file with locations "loc.txt"

 ### HTML file structure